lukmanr/CLVPipelines/README.md

 ![KFP Runtime](/images/architecture.jpg)

+The solution utilizes an architectural pattern where Kubeflow Pipelines is used solely as an orchestrator of .
+The primary goal of the pipelines in the solution is to orchestrate **BigQuery** and **AutoML Tables** services. **BigQuery** is used for data pr

 The Kubeflow Pipelines services are hosted on **Google Kubernetes Engine** running on Google Cloud Platform.
 The solution's pipelines access **Cloud Storage**, **BigQuery**, and **AutoML Tables** services through a set of Kubeflow Pipelines components that wrap the respective **Google Cloud APIs**.The container images for the components utilized by the pipelines are managed in **Container Registry**.

+The

 ## Installing Kubeflow Pipelines